DaAlbrecht/thesis-TEKO/content/Implementation.typ

 Since a `Service` is generic, any middleware that also implements the `Service` trait can be used allowing axum to use a large ecosystem of middleware.

-axum like any other web sever needs to be able to handle multiple requests concurrently, making a web server inherently asynchronous.
+Axum like any other web sever needs to be able to handle multiple requests concurrently, making a web server inherently asynchronous.

   #figure(